 The Relay Service Code,

 A “password hint” used to identify the “raw password”.
-In the absence of an explicit password hint, then the RSC that serves as password hint, i.e., the password is linked to the RSC.
+In the absence of an explicit password hint, then it is the RSC that serves as a password hint, i.e., the password is linked to the RSC.

 In particular,